Set up a UKG connector

 Log into UKG Pro and navigate to the Service Account Administration page by using the search bar.

 Locate the Customer API Key at the top of this page.
-Carefully save this API key, we’ll use it in Step 4.
+Carefully save this API key.

 Create a service account